skrusche63/spark-arules/README.md

 For example, we have made good experience applying association rules to search queries, where they are used to expand the query based on terms already in the query.

 > If a query contains 'cattle' and 'neurological disorder', then this query may be extended by 'bovine spongiform encephalopathy' using the rule [cattle, neurological disorder] -> [bovine spongiform encephalopathy].

+The Association Rule Service supports mining & retrieval of association rules, and also real-time recommendations based on these rules.
+The server is implemented as a micro service on top of Akka Remoting and may be easily integrated in a reactive loose coupling environment.

 ### Apache Spark